 Yoga is a holistic practice which brings harmony to all aspects of our being.
 Relaxation, through simple movements and gentle breathing, is an integral part of the class.
 The practice is accessible to everyone, and all are made to feel welcome.

-A monthly meeting that offers an opportunity to chat and share stories about living with a brain tumour.
+A occasional meeting that offers an opportunity to chat and share stories about living with a brain tumour.